symbol/symbol-docs/source/concepts/account-filter.rst

 Account Filter
 ##############

-.. note:: Account filters feature is not implemented in the SDK yet.

 :doc:`Accounts<account>` may configure a set of smart rules to block announcing or receiving transactions given a series of constraints.

 The editable on-chain constraints are called filters.
 Accounts can configure the following types: